 The month-end close process in accrual accounting involves completing all necessary accounting transactions and tasks for the current month in order to produce accurate financial statements and reports.
 This typically includes:

-Find out how Airbase’s automated spend management system and GL integration support accrual accounting.
+Find out how Airbase’s automated spend management system and GL integrations support accrual accounting.
 Schedule a demo with us!